Vonng/pigsty/docs/c-privilege.md

 ### Default HBA Rules

-Under the default config, the master and slave libraries will use the following HBA rules:
+Under the default config, the primary and replica will use the following HBA rules:

-* Superuser access with local OS auth
+* Superuser access with local OS auth.
-* Other users can access it with a password from local
+* Other users can access it with a password from local.
-* Replicated users can access from the LAN segment with a password
+* Replica users can access via password from the LAN segment.
-* Monitoring users can access locally
+* Monitor users can access it locally.
-* Everyone can access it with a password on the meta-node
+* Everyone can access it with a password on the meta node.
-* Administrators can access via password from the LAN
+* Admin users can access via password from the LAN.
-* Everyone can access from the intranet with a password
+* Everyone can access the intranet with a password.
-* Read and write users (production business accounts) can be accessed locally (link pool) (some access control is transferred to the link pool for processing)
+* Read and write users (production business users) can be accessed locally (Connection Pool).
-* On the slave: read-only users (individuals) can access from the local (link pool).
+* On the replica: read-only users (individuals) can access from the local (Connection Pool).
-  (implies that read-only user connections are denied on the master)
 * On instances with `pg_role == 'offline'` or with `pg_offline_query == true`, HBA rules that allow access to `dbrole_offline` grouped users are added.

-<details><summary>Default HBA rule details</summary>
+<details><summary>Default HBA rule information</summary>

 ```ini
 #==============================================================#